Niqmi-Epuh: Reign

 Yarim-Lim king of Alalakh, uncle of Yarim-Lim II and vassal of Yamhad, died during Niqmi-Epuh's reign and was succeeded by his son Ammitakum, who started to assert Alalakh's semi-independence.

-The tablets mention Niqmi-Epuh's votive status which he dedicated to Hadad and placed it in that deity's Temple.
+The tablets mention Niqmi-Epuh's votive status which he dedicated to Hadad and placed in that deity's Temple.
 Tablet AlT*11 informs of his return from Nishin, a place not known before, but certainly inside the territory of Yamhad because the tablet seems to refer to travel and not a military campaign.

 Niqmi-Epuh's most celebrated deed was his conquest of the town Arazik, near Charchemish, the fall of this city was important to the extent of being suitable for dating several legal cases.

 Niqmi-Epuh Seal

 The seal of Niqmi-Epuh includes his name written in cuneiform inscription.
 The king is depicted wearing a crown, facing two goddesses, one in Syrian dress, while and the other is wearing Babylonian dress.